-COMPOSITION OF KEY SKILLS AND EXPERIENCES ACROSS THE BOARD # OF DIRECTORS Financial and capital markets Accounting expertiseFinancial acumenExperience with equity capital markets 4 Risk and Compliance Policy and regulatory awarenessSecurities law knowledgeUnderstanding of risk management 4 International markets International corporate and industry relations experience 4 Leadership/Management Ability to influence othersSenior management experience 4 Marketing & Sales Expertise and understanding of medicinal cannabis marketing and sales 2 Medical / Pharmaceutical Functional experience in medical or pharmaceutical business 1
+COMPOSITION OF KEY SKILLS AND EXPERIENCES ACROSS THE BOARD Financial and capital markets Accounting expertiseFinancial acumenExperience with equity capital markets 4 Risk and Compliance Policy and regulatory awarenessSecurities law knowledgeUnderstanding of risk management 5 International markets International corporate and industry relations experience 5 Leadership/Management Ability to influence othersSenior management experience 5 Marketing & Sales Expertise and understanding of pharmaceuticals marketing and sales 4 Medical / Pharmaceutical Functional experience in medical or pharmaceutical business 4

-2.4) Directors independence and length of service
+2.3) Directors' independence and length of service

-In determining Director independence, the Board has regard to each of the relationships that may affect independence as set out in Box [2.3] of the Corporate Governance Principles.
+In determining Director independence, the Board has regard to each of the relationships that may affect independence as set out in Box 2.3 of the Corporate Governance Principles.

-In each case, the materiality of the interest, position or relationship is assessed by the Board to determine whether it might interfere, or might reasonably be seen to interfere, with the Director's capacity to bring an independent judgement to bear on issues before the board and to act in the best interest of the entity as a whole rather than in the interests of an individual security holder or other party.
+In each case, the materiality of the interest, position or relationship is assessed by the Board to determine whether it might interfere, or might reasonably be seen to interfere, with the Director's capacity to bring an independent judgement to bear on issues before the Board and to act in the best interest of the entity as a whole rather than in the interests of an individual security holder or other party.
 The Board assesses Director independence annually.

-The Board notes that the mere fact that a director has served on a board for a substantial period does not mean that the director has become too close to management or a substantial holder to be considered independent.
-The following table shows the Directors' length of service as at 30 June 2021:
+The Board notes that the mere fact that a director has served on a board for a substantial period does not mean that the Director has become too close to management or a substantial holder to be considered independent.
+The following table shows the Directors' length of service as at 31 March 2023: